sderosiaux/every-single-day-i-tldr/README.md

 # 19-04-2018

+- https://www.infoq.com/presentations/java9-modules Live demo and explanations of how to migrate a spring+hibernate java 8 app to java 9 app, tons of caveats to deal with.
 - https://cloudplatform.googleblog.com/2018/04/Cloud-SQL-for-PostgreSQL-now-generally-available-and-ready-for-your-production-workloads.html CloudSQL backed by PostgreSQL is out of beta
 - https://www.youtube.com/watch?v=m663bWN8KkY A wonderful lib to work with Intervals (of anything) in Scala.
 Useful for calendar and time allocation logic.
 - https://medium.com/stashaway-engineering/running-a-modern-infrastructure-on-kubernetes-286ad6dab002 Presentation of the different parts needed to properly run a Kubernetes cluster (service discovery, dns, routing, monitoring, logging, deploying, ssl)